 This algorithm is designed to work with categorical features and works similarly to Gradient and XGboost algorithms.
 Still, it has some advanced features which make it more reliable, fast, and accurate.

 Let us calculate the training time and accuracy of the CatBoost algorithm on the training dataset.

 # importing the classifier from catboost import CatBoostClassifier # starting the time start = dt.now() # Default parameters cat_clf = CatBoostClassifier(iterations=100) # training the model cat_clf.fit(x_train,y_train) # Ending the time after training running_secs = (dt.now() - start) # printing the training time print("The training time is : ", running_secs)

 Notice that the training time of the CatBoost model is 0.351296 seconds.
 Let us also calculate the accuracy of the model.

 # testing the adaptive boosting model cat_pred = cat_clf.predict(x_test) # finding the accuracy accuracy_score(y_test,cat_pred)

 The CatBoost model also gives an accuracy score of 75%

 As we saw that the accuracies of each of the boosting models were nearly the same, the only difference was in the training time.
 But we cannot generalize based on the observations above and say one boosting algorithm is better than the other.
 Because the training time and accuracy usually depend on the data we are considering.
 For example, one model can perform well on one dataset but not on the other set.
 So, the accuracy and training time results are limited to only the given dataset.

 The following is the order of training time for boosting algorithms on our dataset.

 In this article, we discussed Booting in machine learning and its importance.
-Boosting is an ensemble learning method that combines a set of weak learners into a strong learner to minimize training errors.
+Boosting is an ensemble learning method combining weak learners into strong learners to minimize training errors.
 Also, we covered some of the popular Boosting algorithms and compared them based on their training time.